Inversions (novel): References to the Culture

 Special Circumstances is the euphemistic name given to the "black ops" division of the Culture's Contact unit.

 The epilogue also relates two different accounts of the fate of DeWar and Perrund.
 The second of these, where DeWar and Perrund hastily leave after she had killed UrLeyn, tells that the couple became merchants with their company symbol being "a simple torus, a ring, which might be cut from the end of a hollow pipe."
 Oelph then goes on to speculate that there is some connection between this symbol and facets of his own and the Doctor's story, though is of course unaware of the resemblance between the company's symbol and a Culture orbital.

+Reception

-ReceptionKirkus Reviews described it as "Atmospheric, ironic, resourceful, and all the parts add up—yet something sets the teeth on edge."
+Kirkus Reviews described it as "Atmospheric, ironic, resourceful, and all the parts add up—yet something sets the teeth on edge."